-name Pointer to a null-terminated string containing the name of the metric.
+Pointer to a null-terminated string containing the name of the metric.
 The maximum length of the string is 128 characters, including the termination character.
-It serves no purpose and is illegal to make this call if the pointer is null or the string is blank.
+It serves no purpose and is illegal to make this call if the pointer is null.
+The name should not contain trailing blank characters or consist of only blank characters.